drbean/edit/jeffreykuo/Send_thermal_pad.md

 ### **Chemical structure analysis**

-Silicone resins were successfully synthesized using hydrolysis-polycondensation method.
-Chemical structure analysis using FTIR was performed to validate the synthesis result.
-The FTIR results for Vi-MQT and Al-MQT were shown in Figure 3., and Figure 4., respectively.
-The broad peak at 3124 cm^-1^ indicates hydroxyl group from residual silanol bond (Si-OH) that prove the hydrolysis has occurred in the reaction. ^35^ The peak at 2962 and 2902 cm^-1^ indicate of asymmetric and symmetric stretching methyl group. ^36^ The peak at 1402 cm^-1^ is representative of the unsaturated methyl group on MQ resin structure.^35^ The sharp peak at 1086 cm^-1^ indicates Si-O-Si symmetric stretching in cyclic structures ^36^ represented as Q unit in resin, and peaks at 1256, 845 and 756 cm^-1^ are indicated as methyl group from silanol that represents of M unit.^37,38^
+Silicone resins were successfully synthesized using hydrolysis-polycondensation.
+Chemical structure analysis using FTIR was performed to validate the synthesis results.
+The FTIR results for Vi-MQT and Al-MQT are shown in Figure 3., and Figure 4., respectively.
+The broad peak at 3124 cm^-1^ indicates a hydroxyl group from a residual silanol bond (Si-OH) that proves that hydrolysis occurred in the reaction. ^35^ The peaks at 2962 and 2902 cm^-1^ indicate asymmetric and symmetric stretching of the methyl group. ^36^ The peak at 1402 cm^-1^ is representative of the unsaturated methyl group of the MQ resin structure.^35^ The sharp peak at 1086 cm^-1^ indicates Si-O-Si symmetric stretching in cyclic structures ^36^ represented as the Q unit in the resin.
+The peaks at 1256, 845 and 756 cm^-1^ are indicative of the methyl group from silanol that represents the M unit.^37,38^

 ![](media\image6.jpeg){width="5.994022309711286in"
 height="2.6979166666666665in"}